rasulkireev/django-saas-starter/{{ cookiecutter.project_slug }}/README.md

 ## Stripe
 - For local.
 When you run make serve for the first time, a stripe-cli container will be created.
 Looks at the logs for this container and at the top you will see a webhook secret generated.
 Copy this and add it to your `.env` file.

+- Make sure to add secrets in the .env file and in the admin panel: /admin/djstripe/apikey/

 - When creating a webhook in the admin, specify the latest version from here https://stripe.com/docs/api/versioning

 - Create your products in stripe (monthly, annual and one-time, for example), then sync them via `make stripe-sync` command.